How PRF was formed

 Together with caring, dedicated board members and other generous volunteers, The Progeria Research Foundation was created to raise awareness, educate and help the families, their doctors, researchers and the general public about Hutchinson-Gilford Progeria Syndrome.
 In addition, PRF funds medical research and runs research-related programs specifically aimed at finding the cause*, treatments, and cure for this syndrome.

-Since its inception, PRF has benefited from the leadership of Attorney Audrey Gordon, Sam’s aunt, who serves as the organization’s President and Executive Director.
+From its inception to 2016, PRF benefited from the leadership of Attorney Audrey Gordon, Sam’s aunt, who served as the organization’s President and Executive Director, and now serves as its Director of Development.

 Did you know?